relogu/Federated-Learning-Project/RESULTS/FL_3clients_rot/README.md

 # SIMULATION
-These are the results of simulating 6 clients, 140 samples each, in a federated setting.
+These are the results of simulating 3 clients, 280 samples each, in a federated setting.
 The datasets are generated using the make_moons method in the scikit-learn package, with a fixed noise to 0.1.
-In addition every dataset is randomly traslated horizontally by a value dx&isin;[-0.1 ; 0.1] and vertically by a value dy&isin;[-0.1 ; 0.1].
+In addition every dataset is randomly rotated with an angle &theta;&isin;[-&pi;/10 ; &pi;/10].
 After being shuffled, the dataset are divided 80-20 in train-test sets.
 No cross validation has been used.